DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/index.md

 #### R

 `Final_Reasonableness.Rmd` is the primary analyses file.
-They contain the analyses for all experiments in the paper.
-Knitted HTML document can be viewed `Final_Reasonableness.html`.
+In this file, it contains all the analyses for the experiments in the paper.
+A knitted HTML document can be downloaded at `Final_Reasonableness.html` within the github repository.

 ### Data